 What kind of content should small business owners be creating for Google Business Profile (GBP)?

 Your GMB listing should be complete (e.g., business overview, address, business hours, telephone numbers, products, COVID-19 updates and services) and accurate (social media accounts, links to your website, other relevant sources of information) before creating any content.
 Keep in mind, Google has updated the dashboard so details about client safety can be added, such as mask requirements, appointment booking requirements and so on.

 Even though this information may be taken for granted, many small businesses ignore these important details.

 - Share Offers & Specials

-You can try creating content, especially for your Google My Business listing.
+You can try creating content, especially for your Google Business Profile (GBP), formerly Google My Business (GMB) listing.
 It’s important to remember that the intent of the person viewing your listing is likely more transactional.
 Therefore, you can take a more direct sales approach through offers or what sets your business apart from your competitors.

 If your business sees customers, you can describe the experience you want your customers to have when they visit your location.